isair/JSONHelper/README.md

 ]
 ````

-Deserializing this data is on line after you set up your models to use JSONHelper.
+Deserializing this data is one line after you set up your models to use JSONHelper.

 ````swift
 var searchResult = FriendSearchResult(data: dummyAPIResponse)